symfony/symfony-docs/service_container/factories.rst

         }
     }

-.. versionadded:: 4.3

-    Invokable factories for services were introduced in Symfony 4.3.

 Services can be created and configured via invokable factories by omitting the method name, just as routes can reference :ref:`invokable controllers <controller-service-invoke>`.